cybertraining-dsc/fa20-523-317/report/report.md

 ## 2. Era of Analytics

-The National Basketball Association continues to not only grow in the sense of continued personell but an increase of cap(cash flow) amongst teams as well.
+The National Basketball Association continues to not only grow in the sense of continued personnel but an increase of cap(cash flow) amongst teams as well.
 Within the scope of this prosperous cap situation that the NBA has accumulated over the years through merchandising, tickets, and tv deals, teams have found flexibility in the ability to create the optimal situation for whatever version of basketball the General Manager sees fit for the vision of the team.
 In terms of better understanding how this can be accomplished it is best to understand what spurred this action of finding styles to lead to the best team success.

 That particular action is players such as Stephen Curry, a 6-3 NBA point guard, that led to the change in utilizing analytics.
 The year Steph Curry broke through as an MVP, his team; the Golden State Warriors broke the former Chicago Bulls record of 72-9.
 This in big part was due to Steph Curry breaking the 3pt record as well as Golden State adopting the small ball philosophy.
 This particular year gave birth to the era of analytics because of how dominate those two approaches were.